David BrayPartner / Creative Director / Media Director

 Extensive experience with development of marketing strategies and the writing and production of broadcast, print and web creative.
 Expert in media analysis, planning, consumer research, buying & promotions

-As we gear up for summer, climb on board for a tour of the latest PPM radio ratings released today.
-This release from BBM completes the thirteen week period covering February 24th, 2013 to May 25th, 2014. .
+As the weather starts to cool down, things are heating up with the latest PPM radio ratings released today.
+This release from BBM completes the fourteen (as opposed to the normal thirteen) week period covering May 26th to August 31st, 2014. .
 Let’s take a look at some of the numbers for the five PPM markets.

 BBM Overview: PPM Ratings - Mar.
 2014